seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     silence indistinguishable from health. **The remedy is that the coupling is asserted where something already runs, not that the workflow is re-triggered:** `calib.yml` is the same shape and already has it, because inv.
-46's bench compares the constant to its record on every push, whereas this bench's only thread into the gate is a step that imports the module — which proves it imports, not that a bundle builds. **A manual workflow's silence is not evidence, and the interval over which it decayed is not recoverable afterwards.**
+46's bench compares the constant to its record on every push, whereas this bench's only thread into the gate was a step that imports the module — which proves it imports, not that a bundle builds. **A manual workflow's silence is not evidence, and the interval over which it decayed is not recoverable afterwards.** **TZ-30 applied the remedy in the form this invariant names:**
+    `bench/backtest_guard_bench.py` is gate step 14 and builds all four bundles on every push, so the coupling is now asserted where something already runs.
+The residual is named rather than closed — the step catches a stale CUT and not a stale RESULT (§3.10), so a production change to what a cut function COMPUTES still decays this bench silently until someone dispatches it.
 63. **The archive is keyed by TICKER and production by CoinGecko id.**
     Inv.
 10 says a rebrand keeps the id and moves the pair; this names what that costs the bench. `main.py` fetches by the id in `TOKENS`; `backtest_bench.py` fetches